Abdullah1Allnami/Automatic_Attendance_System_Face_Recognition/README.md

-# Automatic Attendance System (With Face Recognition)
+# Automatic Attendance System (With Face Identification)

 An automatic attendance system powered by **Face Recognition**, built with: